Frequently Asked Questions

 You will be bringing your passport with you on the trek.

 Credit cards and debit cards are very useful for cash advances.
 Visa cards are the most widely accepted cards.
 While ATMs are widely available, there are no guarantees that your credit or debit cards will actually work in Latin America.
 Check with your bank.

 You should be aware that to purchase products or services on a credit card a fee of 5%-10% usually applies.

 Do not rely on credit or debit cards as your only source of money, a combination of U.S. Dollar cash and cards is best.
-Please bear in mind that cost of living in the southern cone countries (Argentina, Brazil, Chile) is much higher than the rest of South America and more comparable with Europe.
-Always take more rather than less, as you don’t want to spoil the trip by constantly feeling short of funds.
+Please bear in mind that the cost of living in the southern cone countries (Argentina, Brazil, Chile) is much higher than the rest of South America and more comparable with Europe.
+Always take more rather than less, as you don't want to spoil the trip by constantly feeling short of funds.